• Recipes

 See the recipe card below for quantities and full instructions.

-Here's a quick visual overview of the steps of making pizza dough.
+Here's a quick visual overview of the steps involved.

 a 2-photo collage showing how to proof the yeast and mix the dry ingredients in a separate bowl.